-First and foremost the City should use ICLEI Clear Path US Protocol for Emissions, which is already underway.
-ICLEI was hired by the City of Milwaukee Environmental Collaboration Office in February, 2020 to assist with a GHG inventory.
-The baseline will be the most recent year of available data.
+First and foremost, the City must obtain a community greenhouse gas (GHG) inventory that will serve as a baseline against which to measure progress towards the City's adopted GHG reduction goals.
+In early 2020, in the course of the initial work of the Task Force, the City of Milwaukee Environmental Collaboration Office (ECO) hired the International Council for Local Environmental Initiatives (ICLEI) Local Governments for Sustainability to prepare the baseline GHG inventory using its Clear Path U.S. Protocol for Emissions which can be adapted to comply with the Global Protocol.
+The baseline year will be the most recent year of available data, most likely 2018.
 This inventory will look at emissions from within the geographic boundaries of the City of Milwaukee, including County of Milwaukee government operations that occur within those boundaries.
 This includes Scope 1 and 2 emissions, plus Scope 3 emissions associated with solid waste only.

+Scope Definition Scope 1 GHG emissions from sources located within the city boundary Scope 2 GHG emissions occurring as a consequence of the use of grid-supplied electricity, heat, steam and/or cooling within the city boundary Scope 3 All other GHG emissions that occur outside the city boundary as a result of activities taking places within the city boundary

+1: Source: GHGProtocol.org

-The Emissions Assessment and Inventory working team determined that getting emissions data from every municipality in Milwaukee County makes doing a county-wide GHG inventory challenging.
-However, efforts should be made to encourage other Milwaukee communities to report data in a unified framework (see Appendix).
-While the GHG inventory is being created, the City of Milwaukee - Environmental Collaboration Office will pursue further data requests from We Energies and other agencies associated with major emissions categories.4 Following the creation of the GHG inventory, either a firm should be hired or City and County sustainability staffing should be expanded to create a narrative format of the GHG Inventory that is clear and understandable to the general public, using the City of Chicago as an example5.
+The Greenhouse Gas Emissions Assessment and Reductions Strategies Work Group determined that obtaining emissions data from every municipality in Milwaukee County would make doing a county-wide GHG inventory challenging at this time.
+However, efforts should be made to encourage other Milwaukee communities to report their emissions data using the ICLEI framework to perhaps create a Milwaukee County community-wide GHG emissions inventory in the future.
+While the GHG inventory is being created, ECO is making further data requests from We Energies and other agencies associated with major emissions categories.

+Following the creation of the GHG inventory, either a firm should be hired or City and County sustainability staffing should be expanded to create a narrative format of the GHG Inventory that is clear and understandable to the general public, using the City of Chicago GHG Inventory Report as an exampleii.
+Among other things, the narrative report should analyze the data by discussing the relative GHG impacts of various sectors, such as those sectors listed in Table 1, below.
+The narrative report should also use the baseline data to develop "Business as Usual" GHG forecasts to 2030 with graphs, infographics and high-level numeric reductions needed to achieve the 2030 GHG reduction goal.

+The greenhouse gas emissions inventory should be updated at least once every five years and interim metrics should be developed to measure progress towards climate action plan goals more often.
+At least annually, progress and strategies should be reviewed utilizing greenhouse gas emission inventory updates and interim metrics.